Czech Republic: Transport infrastructure

-As of 2020, the road network in the Czech Republic is 55768.3 km long, out of which 1276.4 km are motorways.
-The speed limit is 50 km/h within towns, 90 km/h outside of towns and 130 km/h on motorways.
+As of 2020, the road network is 55768.3 km long, out of which 1276.4 km are motorways.
 The Czech Republic has one of the densest rail networks in the world.
 As of 2020, the country has 9542 km of lines.
 Of that number, 3236 km is electrified, 7503 km are single-line tracks and 2040 km are double and multiple-line tracks.
 The length of tracks is 15360 km, out of which 6917 km is electrified.

-České dráhy (Czech Railways) is the main railway operator in the country, with about 180 million passengers carried annually.
+České dráhy (lit.
+'Czech railways') is the main railway operator in the country, with about 170 million passengers carried annually.
 Maximum speed is limited to 160 km/h.

-Václav Havel Airport in Prague is the main international airport in the country.
+Václav Havel Airport Prague is the main international airport.
 In 2019, it handled 17.8 million passengers.
-In total, the Czech Republic has 91 airports, six of which provide international air services.
+There are 91 airports, six of which provide international air services.
 The public international airports are in Brno, Karlovy Vary, Mnichovo Hradiště, Mošnov (near Ostrava), Pardubice and Prague.
 The non-public international airports capable of handling airliners are in Kunovice and Vodochody.

-Russia (via pipelines through Ukraine) and, to a lesser extent, Norway (via pipelines through Germany) supply the Czech Republic with liquid and natural gas.